 Detour: 78 miles

-Why Go: With Mount Rainier as a backdrop, this national refuge boasts awe-inspiring views, remarkable landscapes and an plenty of birds that like being near the water.
+Why Go: With Mount Rainier as a backdrop, this national refuge boasts awe-inspiring views, remarkable landscapes and plenty of birds that like being near the water.

 Located where the freshwater Nisqually River meets the saltwater of South Puget Sound, the refuge is part of the biologically rich Nisqually River Delta — the last unspoiled major estuary in Puget Sound.
 The delta is home to a range of fish and other wildlife.

 Depending on the time of year you might see ducks, geese, songbirds and migratory shorebirds.
-Salmon spawn and hatch in the river, which has it’s source in the Nisqually Glacier on Mount Rainier, 78 miles away.
+Salmon spawn and hatch in the river, which has its source in the Nisqually Glacier on Mount Rainier, 78 miles away.

 In 2009, the removed a five-mile dike built in the early 1900s, restoring tidal flow to 762 acres.
 An elevated boardwalk extends one mile into the restored estuary to provide views of the surrounding landscape and a flat walk that’s doable for little ones and grandparents.